If you are looking for a platform to build your online course or membership site, there are some promising ones to choose from.

 #2: Your goal is to build a subscription based membership site

-Kajabi’s product themes are better suited for membership sites, it offers you the ability to build an interactive community, you can receive payments through PayPal (even for recurring subscriptions), plus you can re-engage your inactive members.
+Kajabi’s product themes are better suited for membership sites, it offers you the ability to build an interactive community, better analytics, you can receive payments through PayPal (even for recurring subscriptions), plus you can re-engage your inactive members.

 #3: Cost is not a barrier